 What was the Western Digital Cyber Attack Timeline like?

 Understanding the timeline of the attack provides valuable insight into the breach and the company’s response.
-Below is a detailed breakdown of key events related to the Western Digital cyberattack.
+Below is a detailed breakdown of key events related to the Western Digital hack.

 March 2023: Initial Breach

-The Western Digital cyberattack reportedly began in March 2023 when unauthorized individuals gained access to the company’s systems.
+The Western Digital hack reportedly began in March 2023 when unauthorized individuals gained access to the company’s systems.
 The specific entry point for the attack has not been disclosed.

 Late March 2023: Ransomware Deployed